 Individual Differences

-We collected demographic information and information relevant to participants’ alcohol use and DSM-5 alcohol use disorder symptoms at the screening visit4.
+We collected self-report information about demographics (age, sex, race, ethnicity, education, employment, personal income, and marital status) and drug and alcohol use history (AUD milestones, number of quit attempts, lifetime history of treatment for AUD, lifetime receipt of medication for AUD, DSM-5 AUD symptom count, lifetime drug use, and current drug use) at the screening visit.

 Behavioral Measures of Acceptability

-Coarse assessment of the acceptability of the personal sensing methods can be made based on participants’ behaviors.
+A coarse assessment of the acceptability of personal sensing methods can be made based on the participants’ behaviors.
 Specifically, we assessed 3 categories of behavior.
-First, we assessed participants’ choices about their participation in the study at various stages in the study procedure (e.g., consent, enrollment, data collection) and their reasons for discontinuation when available.
-Second, we assessed their choice to opt-in to provide data associated with each personal sensing method.
-Participants were allowed to participate in the study without opting-in to any specific personal sensing method other than EMA.
-Finally, for a subset of the active measures (EMA, audio check-in), we assessed their behavioral adherence for up to 3 months of study participation.
+First, we assessed participants’ choices regarding their participation in the study at various stages of the study procedure (eg, consent, enrollment, and data collection) and their reasons for discontinuation when available.
+Second, we assessed their choice to opt in to provide data associated with each personal sensing method.
+Participants were allowed to participate in the study without opting in for any specific personal sensing method other than EMA.
+Finally, for a subset of the active measures (EMA and audio check-in), we assessed their behavioral adherence for up to 3 months of study participation.

 Self-Reported Measures of Acceptability

-To assess participants’ subjective experience of the acceptability of the personal sensing methods in this study, each month they rated each method on 3 acceptability relevant dimensions (see Multimedia Appendix 2).
-Specifically, participants were asked to “indicate how much you agree or disagree with each statement” (see 3 statements below) on a 5-point bipolar scale (strongly disagree, disagree, undecided, agree, strongly agree) for the personal sensing signals5:[Personal sensing method name] interfered with my daily activitiesI disliked [Personal sensing method name].I would be willing to use [Personal sensing method name] for 1 year to help with my recovery.
+To assess participants’ subjective experience of the acceptability of the personal sensing methods in this study, each month, they rated each method on 3 acceptability-relevant dimensions (Multimedia Appendix 2).
+Specifically, participants were asked to indicate how much they agree or disagree with each statement on a 5-point bipolar scale (strongly disagree, disagree, undecided, agree, or strongly agree) for personal sensing signals: (1) [Personal sensing method name] interfered with my daily activities, (2) I disliked [Personal sensing method name], and (3) I would be willing to use [Personal sensing method name] for 1 year to help with my recovery.

 The interference item (item 1) was collected only for the active methods because the passive methods require no effort and therefore cannot interfere with daily activities.